Wednesday, April 30, 2008

 -

-The Morrisseau Papers, by Hazel Fulford, published by Perdida Press in Thunder Bay in 2007, is an inside story based on the papers Robert Lavack had from his days with Norval Morrisseau and the art circuit.
+The Morrisseau Papers, by Hazel Fulford, published by Perdida Press in Thunder Bay in 2007, is an inside story based on the papers Mr. Robert Lavack had from his days with Norval Morrisseau and the art circuit.
 It also contains Lavack's reminiscences of the time.
 The book provides key evidence about the early life and career of Norval Morrisseau.

 -